kristoferjoseph/begin-app/readme.md

-# Hey, it's a Begin app! ✨
+# Hey, it's a new Begin app! ✨

 ## Getting started